Switching from Twilio

 Configure Routing with the Callflows API

-The Callflows API is documented more completely here, including ways to route multiple numbers at once.
+See Callflows API documentation for how to a flow to route calls to your number, or ways to route multiple numbers at once.
 This is a brief guide on using that API.
-A new Callflow can be created with this Kazoo API endpoint:
+A new Callflow can be created with this Callflow API endpoint:

 curl -v -X PUT \